Shellings and sheddings induced by collapses: Star decomposability implies vertex decomposability.

 It remains to check that $\prec''$ is the required shedding order which we do via Lemma~\ref{l:is_shedding}.
 Namely, given a vertex $v \in V(\X)$ which is not one of the last $k+1$ vertices, we need to check that $\lk(v, \X_{\succeq'' v})$ is vertex decomposable and $(k-1)$-dimensional and that $\X_{\succ'' v}$ is pure $k$-dimensional.
-We again distinguish a few cases.
+We distinguish whether $v \in W$.